Dust-driven streaming instability and magnetic field amplification downstream of supernova remnant shocks: Charged dust grains overtaken by shocks

 Interstellar dust grains acquire a positive charge due to a number of processes such as photoelectric effect, impact of atoms or ions on the grain's surface, etc.~\citep{ellison1997}.
 As a result, grains acquire an electric potential $\phi = Q_g/a$ of the order of 10-100~V or, equivalently, a charge:

 The grain atomic number is:

 where $\varrho_g$ is the density of grain material \citep{cristofari2025}.

 Consider now grains swept up by a shock of velocity $u_s$.
 Initially, grains are not affected by the shock passage, as they are characterised by rigidities much larger than those of thermal particles.
 Therefore, once downstream they move with a velocity $u_g = (3/4) u_s$ with respect to the shocked gas.
-In the rest frame of the downstream fluid the momentum of dust grains is $p_g =A_g m_p u_g$, corresponding to PetaVolt rigidities ($R = p_g c/Z_g e$)
+In the rest frame of the downstream fluid the momentum of dust grains is $p_g =A_g m_p u_g$, corresponding to PetaVolt rigidities ($R = p_g c/Z_g e$) and sub-parsec scale Larmor radii ($r_L = R/B_0)$